madelinegarrett/Lab-15-StatsSloths-/README.md

 ```

-## Has the region with the most volume of avocados changed since 2015?
+## How does the number total bags vary between regions?
 Katie's Section

 ## Does location matter when looking at price changes for avocados?